vikram-offl/TelInt/README.md

-# 🔎 TelInt - Telegram Threat Intelligence
+# 🔎 TelInt - Telegram Intelligence

 A **real-time threat detection system** designed to help businesses and cybersecurity teams **proactively monitor** Telegram channels for potential **data breaches, leaks, and cyber threats** — without the need for heavy storage or slow manual investigations.